unibo-dtm-se/repository-example/docs/04-development/index.md

 ## Implementation details

-- Anything new AND relevant that you learned and are willing to report
+- Describe anything new AND relevant that you learned and are willing to report
+    - For example, a class of which you are particularly proud